yk-liu/yk-liu.github.io/_posts/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons.md

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons/assets/steps-to-quantum-gates-2.png" alt="quantum gates by braiding, step by step" width="70%">

-Such action can be achieved though a sequence of $F$ and $R$ moves.
+Such action can be achieved through a sequence of $F$ and $R$ moves.
 We can identify the $R$ and $F$ matrices in the process by writing the following diagrams.
-Here is the first three matrices:
+Here are the corresponding matrices:

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons/assets/steps-to-quantum-gates-matrices.png" alt="quantum gates by braiding, step by step, matrices" width="100%">